pramirezx/BOE-Sidewalk-Monitoring-System/README.md

 5. Then run the command: **npm start**

 To extract data from GoPro images:
-1. Use the exifDataExtract.py file
+1. Use the exifDataExtract.py file.
-2. In line 9, add the SAS token key
+2. In line 9, add the SAS token key.
-3. In line 10, replace the 'images_3_1' with the preferred image folder from blob storage
+3. In line 10, replace the 'images_3_1' with the preferred image folder from blob storage.
-4. In line 19, choose the destination you want the csv file to be in or create the csv file
+4. In line 19, choose the destination you want the csv file to be in or create the csv file.

 To extract data from SQL database:
 1. Use the retreiveSQLData.py file